 5. Fallback critical CSS: WP Rocket makes it as convenient as possible to handle advanced performance optimizations like asynchronous CSS and critical CSS.

 - Excluded JS files: If you want to exclude some specific JS from a directory, you can enter the path or URL in this option.
-Although, this is optional and not highly recommended.
+However, this is optional and not highly recommended.

 - Load JS deferred: Like CSS, enabling it reduces render-blocking JS on your website for faster-perceived load time.

 If you are using the latest theme and plugins, then this file is not needed.
 So it’s a good idea to remove it to reduce unnecessary HTTP requests.

 Enable the lazy loading of images, especially if you have a lot of images on your site.
 Doing so faster the long page by delaying images.
 You can also enable it for iFrames and videos.
 Enabling a lazy load for iFrames will give you the option to replace YouTube embeds with the preview image thumbnail.

 If you are not using emojis on your website, disabling Emoji will reduce the number of external HTTP requests to your website.

 You can use this feature to serve WebP version of the images to your visitors.
 If you are using Imagify plugin to generate WebP files on your site, you don’t need to make any change.

 Activating sitemap preloading runs automatically when the cache lifespan expires.

 There is also an option to submit the sitemap manually.
 Just enter the URL in the sitemaps for the preloading box.